dmtrKovalenko/odiff/README.md

 ## Why Odiff?

 ODiff is a blazing fast native image comparison tool.
 Check [benchmarks](#benchmarks) for the results, but it compares the visual difference between 2 images in **milliseconds**.
-It was originally designed to handle the "big" images.
-Thanks to [OCaml](https://ocaml.org/) and its speedy and predictable compiler we can significantly speed up your CI pipeline.
+ODiff is designed speicifcally to handle significantly similar images like screenshots, photos, AI-generated images and many more.
+ODiff is designed to be portable, fast, and memory efficient.

+Originally written in OCaml, currently in Zig with SIMD optimizations for SSE2, AVX2, AVX512, and NEON.

 ## Demo